 Synthetic cationic polymers are commonly used vectors for non-viral gene delivery.
-However, the transfection efficiencies of such vectors are inevitably linked to their cytotoxicity, because positive charge density of the polymers is the decisive factor of both.
-High charge density is necessary for the gene condensation and intracellular internalization, while it also leads to undesired toxicity mainly due to membrane disruption.
-To address this problem, in this work we introduced a new DNA binding driving force into the polymeric vector, using a guanidium-on-backbone polymer to facilitate efficient gene condensing.
+However, the transfection efficiencies of such vectors are inevitably linked to their cytotoxicity, because the positive charge density of the polymers is the decisive factor of both.
+High charge density is necessary for gene condensation and intracellular internalization, while it also leads to undesired toxicity mainly due to membrane disruption.
+To address this problem, in this work, we introduced a new DNA binding driving force into the polymeric vector, using a guanidium-on-backbone polymer to facilitate efficient gene condensation.
 In addition to electrostatic interactions, polyguanidium provided extra affinity toward DNA by serving as a multivalent minor groove binder.
-It was shown that this polymer could tightly condense gene at relatively low charge ratios using N/P ratio as low as 2.5 : 1, and give gene transfection efficiency comparable to commercial available reagent, 25 kDa polyethyleneimine.
-Such polymer also exhibited relatively low toxicity, benefited from its lower positive charge density.
+It was shown that this polymer could tightly condense genes at relatively low charge ratios using an N/P ratio as low as 2.5 : 1 and give a gene transfection efficiency comparable to the commercially available reagent, 25 kDa polyethyleneimine.
+Such polymers also exhibited relatively low toxicity, benefited from their lower positive charge density.